MichalSoszko/mdp-workshop/Session 1 - hands-on excercises.md

 ## Before you start

-In order to proceed with the following tutorial you will need a Google account.
-If you don't have any, or you are not willing to provide your personal / corporate gmail address, please create new Google account dedicated to this Workshop, ie. `name.surname.bdtw.mdp.workshop@gmail.com` and send its name to the workshop leaders.
-Afterwards you will receive invitation to the Gitlab group and workshop's Slack channel where we will share all additional information, links or quick-fixes regarding the workshops.
+To proceed with this tutorial, you will need a Google account.
+If you do not have one or are unwilling to use your personal or corporate Gmail address, please create a new Google account dedicated to this workshop (e.g., name.surname.bdtw.mdp.workshop@gmail.com) and send its name to the workshop leaders.
+Afterward, you will receive an invitation to the Gitlab group and workshop Slack channel where we will share additional information, links, or quick fixes related to the workshop.

 ## 1. Setup your working environment